 The Chinese zodiac is often used to determine compatibility between couples as well as individual personality traits, strengths and weaknesses, and likes and dislikes.
 Each sign has a balance between positive and negative traits to achieve the balance between yin and yang.
 It can be fun and even revealing to find the animal for your year and see which qualities are associated with it.

 At Marion Cage, we have interpreted the twelve signs of the Chinese zodiac as delicate, laser-cut charms.
-Available in sterling silver or 10-karat gold, these Chinese zodiac charms bear the hallmark simplicity and grace of our jewelry.
-Add your charm of choice to a bracelet or necklace you already own, or choose from our selection of sterling silver, oxidized sterling silver, and 14-karat yellow gold for an elegant way to wear your Chinese zodiac charms.
+Available in sterling silver or 10-karat gold, our Chinese zodiac jewelry bears the hallmark simplicity and grace of our all our collections.
+Add your charm of choice to a bracelet or necklace you already own, or choose from our selection of sterling silver, oxidized sterling silver, and 14-karat yellow gold for an elegant way to wear your Chinese zodiac jewelry.

 In addition to our collections of personalized jewelry, Marion Cage also offers a wide range of one-of-a-kind jewelry, cabinetry hardware, and accessories for the home.
 Shop Marion Cage online or at our gallery, located at 3807 Magazine Street in New Orleans, LA.
 If you visit our gallery, be sure to browse the Rodger Stevens exhibition on display now through October 6th.